ersincakmak/Patika-Graphql/anonymous-chat/README.md

 You can reach out this homework on [this link.](https://app.patika.dev/moduller/graphql/project-03)

+This project has no demo link, because I combined the whole project into one repository and couldn't deploy the server.

 ## Client Installation

 You need to create an .env file on the root directory of the client and fill it like below